hash-bang/Spark-MagicLoad/README.md

 Technical info
 ==============

-What Magic_load is
+What MagicLoad is
 ------------------

-Magic_load is, frankly, a horrible kludge to work around one of the unfortunate side-effects of the otherwise excellent CodeIgniter framework.
+MagicLoad is, frankly, a horrible kludge to work around one of the unfortunate side-effects of the otherwise excellent CodeIgniter framework.
 I have in the past created automagicly loading modules which worked fine prior to the CodeIgniter version 2.0.0 apocalypse.
 Unfortunately I can't get any of the wonderful modules to work any more without actually reprogramming the CodeIgniter core - which wouldn't be very forward compatible as the framework continues to grow.

-Magic_load works by (brace yourself) scanning your source code for mentions of external modules.
+MagicLoad works by (brace yourself) scanning your source code for mentions of external modules.
 Specifically it looks for anything attached to the '$this' object.
 So for example:

 	$this->User->GetById(123);

 ... which is obviously a call to the User model.
-Magic_load recognises this and tries to load the User model for you whenever you use a controller that has something like the above code.
+MagicLoad recognises this and tries to load the User model for you whenever you use a controller that has something like the above code.

 Naturally this is exceptionally slow in server terms since the source code needs to be scanned each time the page is loaded.
-To work around this issue, Magic_load uses a caching system where it examines the last time a source code file was altered and re-generates its module list based on that.
-This means Magic_load can change its module load-list for systems that are under active development but still stay speedy on production systems.
+To work around this issue, MagicLoad uses a caching system where it examines the last time a source code file was altered and re-generates its module list based on that.
+This means MagicLoad can change its module load-list for systems that are under active development but still stay speedy on production systems.

 This leads us naturally to...

-What Magic_load isn't
+What MagicLoad isn't
 ---------------------

 ...
 A permanent solution to the problem.
 Please don't bitch at me about this not being workable in the long run.
 I _have_ solutions which allows CodeIgniter to automatically load modules on the fly, unfortunately all of them involve changing the original CodeIgniter code library source code.

-The intention of Magic_load is to provide a reasonably easy way of loading modules on the fly without breaking future upgrades of the CodeIgniter library.
+The intention of MagicLoad is to provide a reasonably easy way of loading modules on the fly without breaking future upgrades of the CodeIgniter library.

 Hopefully the CodeIgniter guys (who are incredibly handsome by the way) will one day get around to including autoloading - and if they have any issues please email me since this is my #1 inclusion wish.